billionaires' favourite restaurants in italy

 All products are independently selected by our editors.
 If you buy something, we may earn an affiliate commission.

-Italy has long been synonymous with la dolce vita, but when it comes to the billionaires’ favourite restaurants in Italy, there’s a whole other level of culinary indulgence to explore.
-From alpine retreats to grand palazzos serving artful cuisine, these exceptional dining spots deliver the elegance, discretion, and masterful cooking that appeal to the world’s most discerning guests.
-These are the restaurants where refined tastes meet unmatched privacy and polish.
+Italy has long been synonymous with la dolce vita, but when it comes to the billionaires’ favourite restaurants in Italy, there is another level of culinary indulgence to discover.
+From grand Roman institutions and celebrated Michelin destinations to legendary seaside restaurants reached by superyacht, these exceptional addresses combine world-class cuisine with privacy, impeccable service, and settings that continue to attract the world’s most discerning guests.

 1. La Pergola, Rome